Browser caching is one of the best ways to take care of your users while also speeding up your website... so why is it so hard?

 Browser caching is a magical thing.
 Every time you visit a website, the files that make up that site are downloaded to your computer by your browser, which then uses those files to render it for you.
 This takes time and valuable bandwidth, especially on slower connections.
 The next time you visit that same site, however, the files needed to render it are already downloaded to your computer.
 Your browser will use the files it already has to render the site, preventing you from having to waste your bandwidth and wait for the files to download.

 Now, this is what happens in a wonderful, magical fairy tale land where all web developers do the right thing and make sure the browser caching is set up on their site.
 Unfortunately, this is rarely the case.
-In the spirit of making up statistics, I estimate that somewhere between 30โ90% of websites donโt just leverage browser caching, theyโre actively working against it. ๐
+In the spirit of making up statistics, I estimate that somewhere between 30–90% of websites don’t just leverage browser caching, they’re actively working against it. 😞

-header, which tells the browser how long it can hold on to the file.
-If you look at my own website, you can see that the Google Analytics script Iโm downloading from Google has this header set.
+See, there are a couple of ways to implement browser caching.
+You can use what’s called a cache-control header, which tells the browser how long it can hold on to the file.
+If you look at my own website, you can see that the Google Analytics script I’m downloading from Google has this header set.

-Two hours isnโt bad.
+Two hours isn’t bad.
 If I revisit my site sometime within the next two hours, my browser will still use the version of that file that I just downloaded.
-The cool part is that since itโs being served by Google instead of by my server, that file will be cached for every website that uses it, including mine!
+The cool part is that since it’s being served by Google instead of by my server, that file will be cached for every website that uses it, including mine!

-However, if Google updates that file within the next 2 hours, I wonโt get those changes. ๐๐
+However, if Google updates that file within the next 2 hours, I won’t get those changes. 😞😞

 This is also a great example of where a lot of websites use a technique called cache busting.
 Cache busting is where you fool the browser into thinking something like this Google Analytics script is a different file than it previously downloaded, guaranteeing the user always gets the latest version of the file.
-Developers achieve this by adding something like ?timestamp=2017-10-19T13:04:29.423Z
+Developers achieve this by adding something like ?timestamp=2017-10-19T13:04:29.423Z to the end of the filename.
+It’s just a parameter that uses the current date and time, so the browser always thinks that this file is different and, thus, always downloads a new version.
+Now, every time I go to that site I’ll have to download a new copy of that file. 😞😞😞

 So... is there a better way?

 Remember when I said there are a couple of ways to implement browser caching?
-Letโs talk about that second one, which is called ETags.
+Let’s talk about that second one, which is called ETags.
 ETags are something that the server generates and sends along when a browser tries to retrieve a file for the first time.
-Hereโs an example of a fresh request for one of the files served from my website.
+Here’s an example of a fresh request for one of the files served from my website.

-header set.
-This header contains a calculated hash of the file that Iโm downloading.
+This is my logo, which has an etag header set.
+This header contains a calculated hash of the file that I’m downloading.
 The server created that hash for me and sent it up with the file.
-Now letโs take a look at the second time I request that file.
+Now let’s take a look at the second time I request that file.

-header.
+Since the browser received an etag header when it first downloaded this file, it made sure to send that ETag back to the server in the if-none-match header.
 The server will compare that ETag against what it calculates for its version of the file.
-If they donโt match, the server will send a new copy of the file to the browser.
+If they don’t match, the server will send a new copy of the file to the browser.

-response, telling the browser nothing has changed.
+However, if they do match it won’t send back a file at all.
+Instead it will send back a 304 Not Modified response, telling the browser nothing has changed.
 The Trezy.com server has just saved me time and bandwidth.
 Just how much has it actually saved me, though?

 On a fresh visit to Trezy.com, the website downloads 781KB of files and takes around 1.34 seconds to finish.
-Thatโs just for my very tiny website.
+That’s just for my very tiny website.
 For other websites that you visit regularly, you can imagine that those numbers will be much larger.

 On a second, cache-friendly visit to my website, though, it only downloads 46.1KB of files and takes 1.05 seconds to finish.
-Thatโs a 94% savings in bandwidth, and 22% savings in response times.
+That’s a 94% savings in bandwidth, and 22% savings in response times.
 Again, this is just on my very, very tiny website.
-Imagine what those savings could look like on a larger website like Facebook or Twitter! ๐ค
+Imagine what those savings could look like on a larger website like Facebook or Twitter! 🤔

-Letโs take a look at some implementation
+Let’s take a look at some implementation

-Weโll look at the very simple implementation of ETags I used for my website, which runs on a Koa.js server.
-Below is the core of what koa-etag
+We’ll look at the very simple implementation of ETags I used for my website, which runs on a Koa.js server.
+Below is the core of what koa-etag does.
+It takes care of making sure that your server’s response have ETags calculated and attached to the responses.

 function etag(options) {